What are “Soft Skills” ?

-In many schools (mine, my children’s, their grandmother’s to name a few) PBIS has become the norm.
+In many schools (mine, my children’s, my sister’s to name a few) PBIS has become the norm.
 What it essentially amounts to is using loads of positive praise in the classroom daily to focus students in on what behaviors we want to teach.
 Schools tend to adopt school wide behavior incentives, such as praise tickets, used to purchase prizes in a school store, or admission to a fun event at the school.
 Teachers (or teaching teams) are often left to devise their own in class rewards and incentives.

 The most important reward is positive praise.
 (And BONUS it’s free!
 I love free!) when trying to hone a specific social skill in the classroom it is important to model the skill yourself frequently, and immediately praise any student you see even coming close, then work from there to require better and better behavior.
 Kids love to hear they did something well, and modeling giving each other compliments is another bonus to this strategy.
 For your own sanity, choose 1 or 2 things to really highlight at a time.
 For example – you may choose to focus on sitting appropriately and raising your hand at first, then step it up to asking questions with “please”, and properly using “thank you” and “your welcome” next.
 Once most students have “got it” then it is time to work on what they should do to handle those students who don’t “get-it”.
 Or whatever seems to be the greatest needs of your students.

 Let’s face it!
 Compliments don’t always work for all kids.

 Some kids need a tiny bit more to encourage progress.
 With that in mind, I thought I would share with you some of my favorite free (or nearly free) rewards I give my students.

 1) Thumbs up